 The 30 best restaurants in Paris.
 Gastronomic restaurants.
 Affordable restaurants.
 Eiffel Tower or city view.
 Art Nouveau restaurants.
 Our selection out of the 13 000 restaurants in the City of Lights.
-Enjoy top French food and wine.
+Paris restaurant map.
 Trip to Paris.

 * Art nouveau restaurants: a few Art Nouveau restaurants are beautiful, competing with amazing Art Deco restaurants.